jason-neal/eniric/README.md

 ## Bugs:
 A number of bugs were found when improving this code.
 Manily affecting the condition invovling telluric line masking.
 This alters the RV in this column, sometimes significantly.
 This, however, does **NOT** alter the conclusions in the published paper.
+A corrected table will be included in an upcomming publication Neal et. al. 2018 (in prep.).